asmaloney/gactar/README.md

 **Important Note:** This web server is only intended to be run locally.
 It should not be used to expose gactar to the internet.
 Because we are running code, a lot more checking and validation of inputs would be required before doing so.

+## Web API

+gactar provides an HTTP-based API to compile and run amod files.
+The available endpoints are documented separately in the [Web API documentation](<doc/Web API.md>).

 ## gactar Models

 gactar models are written using the _amod_ format which is designed to be an easy-to-understand description of an ACT-R model.